Research Agenda: Five Questions Driving the Facility

 #1.
 What does an agent-native organization look like?

-How does an org work when agents are participants, not tools?
+How does an org work when agents are tier-1 participants, not tools?

-- Advertisement.
-How does an agent declare what it can do?
-MCP tool listings are a start, but they're static and local.
+• How does an agent advertise what it can do?
+Capability declarations, MCP tool listings.

 #3.
 How do agents across organizations cooperate?